 It can be difficult to diagnose acid reflux since it isn't visible from the outside of a dog so a physical examination by a veterinarian doesn't usually find any abnormalities that would point to a diagnosis of acid reflux.
 A history of how the dog is acting at home, vomiting bile or regurgitating food, not wanting to eat, is exhibiting pain when swallowing by crying or whining, or is losing weight will aid a veterinarian in diagnosing this condition.
 Sometimes a dog experiences acid reflux while at the animal hospital so a veterinarian can see it first hand.

-There is no specific test for acid reflux but an esophagoscopy may reveal problems in the esophagus that are due to acid reflux.
+Endoscopy is the diagnostic tool of choice.
 This involves anesthesia and putting an endoscope into the esophagus so that the little camera can show the veterinarian what the lining of the esophagus looks like.

 Treatment of Acid Reflux in Dogs